mycoboco/ocelot/doc/cel/opt.md

 conversion types, `OPT_TYPE_*`), if any, is passed through the second parameter, `argptr`.

-No exceptional cases like `0`, `'?'` and so on need to be dealt with in the handler because those values never get passed.
+No exceptional cases like `0`, `'?'` and so on are dealt with in the handler because those values never get passed.

 ##### May raise